Do you know someone who could be vulnerable this Winter? Give them the gift they need this Christmas.

 Don’t let flu spoil the festivities

 Flu season falls right in the middle of the Winter festivities.
 Double check that your loved ones have had their flu vaccine to keep them healthy through the holidays.
-If you’re a carer to a friend or family member, it’s important that you get vaccinated, too.
+Vaccinations are important for carers, too.
 For more information on getting your free flu vaccine this Winter, speak to your GP or visit the NHS website.

 Preparing for ice and snow

 Winters are getting colder and colder.
-If we’re hit by snow again this year, will your loved one be safe and comfortable in their home?
+Snow may strike the UK again this year.
+Will your loved one be safe and comfortable in their home?
 It’s not always possible to get to your loved ones in the Wintery conditions, so it’s a good idea to put provisions in place until you can get to them.
 Make sure loved ones’ homes are stocked with blankets, an emergency loaf of bread in the freezer and anything else they may need to make them comfortable.
 Urge them not to go outside unless absolutely necessary.

 The gift of your time